 There is a formal accreditation scheme associated with the PMBoK, culminating in recognition as a Project Management Professional (PMP).
-PRINCE2 has an entry level Foundation accreditation, and a higher level Practitioner accreditation.
-Both of the higher level accreditations require candidates to successfully complete a formal examination of their understanding of the corresponding method.
-Neither the PMI nor the OGC accreditation is competency-based.
+A PMP applicant is required to provide evidence of their experience as a project manager, by way of a CV, which the PMI says is checked randomly.
+Anecdotal evidence suggests that this evidence is rarely checked.
+PRINCE2 has an entry level Foundation certification, and a higher level Practitioner certification.
+Both of these certifications require candidates to successfully complete a formal examination of their understanding of the corresponding method.
+So it seems that neither the PMP accreditation, nor the PRINCE2 certifications, are competency assessments.

 In Australia, there are two main competency-based accreditations, both of which are primarily based on the PMBoK.
 The Australian Quality Training Framework supports tertiary-level Certificate IV, Diploma and Advanced Diploma awards.
-The Australian Institute of Project Management has developed its Registered Project Manager scheme, culminating in recognition as a Certified Practicing Project Director.
+The Australian Institute of Project Management has developed its Registered Project Manager (RegPM) scheme, culminating in recognition as a Certified Practicing Project Director.
 The latter is essentially equivalent to an Advanced Diploma in project management.
-An experienced project manager, who can present evidence of having successfully managed a number of projects to completion under a PRINCE2 framework, but who has had no formal exposure to the PMBoK, should nevertheless have no difficulty in achieving one or both of these competency-based accreditations, because the assessment is not at the level of detail required in a PMP examination.
+Both of these accreditations require the candidate to produce documentary evidence of their experience as a project manager, and this evidence is thoroughly checked.
+An experienced project manager, who can present evidence of having successfully managed a number of projects to completion under a PRINCE2 framework, but who has had no formal exposure to the PMBoK, should nevertheless have no difficulty in achieving one or both of these competency-based accreditations.